unosquare/passcore/README.md

 ## License

 PassCore is open source software and MIT licensed.
-Please share and recommend this project!